glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 # What is the time management?

-We are going to study the **time management** which is the science of the usage of time, a possible definition could be:
+We are going to study the **time management** applied for yourself by yourself.
+The time management is the science of the usage of time, a possible definition could be:

 > Time management is the process of planning and exercising conscious control of time spent on